 - Verbal cues: Cues for placement of articulators (tongue, teeth, lips, voice, jaw)

-- Visual Cues: Visual cues such as a mirror, modeling from therapist, cue cards/reminders, gestures
+- Visual Cues: Visual cues such as a mirror, modeling from therapist, cue cards/reminders, gestures.
+Read about my favorite visual cues and how to use them here.

 - Tactile Cues: Tactile cues such as PROMPT or devices to provide feedback on correct tongue placement and coordination such as tongue depressors/spoons/candy.